tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

-# Waitlist Example with BlueFox Email Integration
+# Free Waitlist Template with Free BlueFox Email Integration

 This project is a modern, responsive waitlist signup page built with React and Vite that integrates with BlueFox Email API for subscriber list management.
 It features a clean, user-friendly interface with form validation, notifications, and smooth animations.